Rjudas/RolandTest/autopilot_community_edition.md

 ##Unanswered Questions

+###Plan
 Q Where should information be available?
+Q What is the proposed release date for AutoPilot CE?
+Q Should we create a new site for community users?
 Q Should we fork repo.tabtab.org?
 Q Should we refactor repo.tabtab.org and split CE site into two different projects?
-Q Should we create a new site for community users?
 Q What format will the information be published in (web, pdf)?
+Q Which release will be included in CE (4.1, 4.2?)
+Q Which parts of documentation should be available for CE?

+###Website
+Q What would a disclaimer for CE look like?
+Q Will we provide example KIs?
+Q What would an open landing page for CE look like?

+###Infrastructure
 Q Where will we host screencasts?
-Q How can we make sure users don’t use more than five machines?
-Q What are the steps if they do use more?
-Q How can new users register for AutoPilot CE?
+Q How will we manage user access for the “registered” users?
+(Database, where do credentials come from, how to restore passwords)?
+Q Will user credentials for the communication channel require license information?
 Q How will the licenses for these users be generated?
 (Manually can only work for a short period of time)

-Q Should we use the black theme for a potential new site? (like the Self-learning and CE landing page)
-A: Marco Zinn, 29.10.2013: We should not use a black theme since that will impact usability and be hard to work with for many users.
+###Process
-Q What is the proposed release date for AutoPilot CE?
+Q How do we handle updates/upgrades for CE?
-Q How can we free resources within technologies to complete CE in time?
-Q In what format will we release CE (rpm?
-Repository or single package download?)
 Q How can we deliver support?
-Q What do we answer people who want to use CE on other platforms than RedHat/SLES/CentOS?
-Q Which parts of documentation should be available for CE?
-Q How do we handle updates/upgrades for CE?
-Q Which release will be included in CE (4.1, 4.2?)
-Q How do we verify the number of licenses obtained by a single user?
-(Can I get several licenses with different email addresses)
-Q What would a disclaimer for CE look like?
-Q How do we manage/facilitate user interaction?
-Q Should we allow anonymous access to communication?
-Q Will user credentials for the communication channel require license information?
-Q What will the pricing for “full AutoPilot” upgrade look like?
-Q Should we provide a “older” version for Community Edition to entice people to upgrade to pay version?
-Q Can we implement restrictions that don’t impact the power of AutoPilot but entice people to upgrade?
-Q How do we teach people to build MARS models? (if only five machine nodes we could provide a basic mars schema to fill in)
-Q Will we provide example KIs?
-Q How do we teach people to construct new KIs?
-Q Do we use new resources to power the community site?
-Q Can wen use existing structures to power the community site?
-Q How do we provide access to schema files?
 Q Should there be a limited number of initial CE users?
 Q How will users report bugs?
 Q How will users be able to give general feedback?
-Q What would an open landing page for CE look like?
-Q How will we manage user access for the “registered” users?
-(Database, where do credentials come from, how to restore passwords)?
-Q What data will we store for and by users?
+Q How can new users register for AutoPilot CE?
+Q How do we manage/facilitate user interaction?
+Q How do we verify the number of licenses obtained by a single user?
+(Can I get several licenses with different email addresses)
+Q Who will manage the community?
 Q Will/Should there be an “application process” for CE? (state what you want to do with AutoPilot to get access)
-Q Who will manage the community?
 Q Who will answer questions posed in the community that find no answer from other users?
+Q How do we provide access to schema files?

+###Design
+Q Should we use the black theme for a potential new site? (like the Self-learning and CE landing page)
+A: Marco Zinn, 29.10.2013: We should not use a black theme since that will impact usability and be hard to work with for many users.
 Q What graphical distinction between CE and regular AutoPilot will there be?

+###General
+Q What do we answer people who want to use CE on other platforms than RedHat/SLES/CentOS?
+Q How can we make sure users don’t use more than five machines?
+Q What are the steps if they do use more?
+Q How do we teach people to construct new KIs?
+Q How do we teach people to build MARS models? (if only five machine nodes we could provide a basic mars schema to fill in)
+Q What data will we store for and by users?
+Q Do we use new resources to power the community site?
+Q Can wen use existing structures to power the community site?
+Q What will the pricing for “full AutoPilot” upgrade look like?
+Q Should we provide a “older” version for Community Edition to entice people to upgrade to pay version?
+Q Can we implement restrictions that don’t impact the power of AutoPilot but entice people to upgrade?
+Q Should we allow anonymous access to communication?
+Q How can we free resources within technologies to complete CE in time?
+Q In what format will we release CE (rpm?
+Repository or single package download?)

 #Proposals